Repentance Tower: Purpose

 The tower had only one small fireplace and was not designed as a habitation, its purpose being to provide an elevated place of safety from which sentinels or guards could keep watch on the surrounding land, the West March of the Border, and the Solway Firth for English invaders or raiding parties.
 A bell and a beacon fire acted as signals to the Scots of invasion.

 Bishop Pococke wrote that "..It was built by a Maxwel who had committed great ravages against Queen Mary, but afterwards became a papist and built this for a beacon, and put up in Saxon characters over the door - Repentance."

-In the 18th century the upper storey of the watch tower was converted into a doocot or dovecote.

-During the second world war the Repentance Tower was put back in use.
-A platoon of the Annan Home Guard occupied the tower with instructions to keep watch on the Solway for enemy invasion forces.
-In the event of sighting they had standing orders to light the signal beacon on the roof and keep it burning.
-Two of the team were detailed to cycle to Hoddom Castle to raise the alarm with the regulars stationed there while another two cycled to raise the alarm at the Chapelcross airfield.
-The cyclists were then detailed to return to the Repentance Tower and then hold the road past the tower to Hoddom bridge until help arrived.
-They were well armed with six Enfield rifles between them and an assortment of home made carbide and molotov devices.
-It was generally assumed that the colleagues from Hoddom would have been drawn back to somewhere more defensible.

-Function

 The beacon in the fire pan was always kept burning as a signal so long as the English troops remained in Scotland.
 The bell was to be rung when the English were spotted coming over the River Annan, etc. The bell and beacon also warned the Scots to take cover or else be seen as traitors.
 The beacon was located on the ground beside the tower and the bell was hung on the summit of the roof according to one source.
+A beacon at Trailtrow was first described in a regulation for border defence made by William Douglas, 8th Earl of Douglas in 1448 at a meeting at Lincluden Abbey, "for cuming of ane Inglis oist in Scotland, ther sal ane baill be brynt on Trailtrow hill".

+In the 18th century, the upper storey of the watch tower was converted into a doocot or dovecote.

+During the Second World War, the Repentance Tower was put back in use.
+A platoon of the Annan Home Guard occupied the tower with instructions to keep watch on the Solway for enemy invasion forces.
+In the event of sighting, they had standing orders to light the signal beacon on the roof and keep it burning.
+Two of the team were detailed to cycle to Hoddom Castle to raise the alarm with the regulars stationed there while another two cycled to raise the alarm at the Chapelcross airfield.
+The cyclists were then detailed to return to the Repentance Tower and hold the road past the tower to Hoddom bridge until help arrived.
+They were well-armed with six Enfield rifles between them and an assortment of home-made carbide and molotov devices.
+It was generally assumed that the regulars from Hoddom would have been drawn back to somewhere more defensible.